Starcounter/Docs/docs/topic-guides/blendable-web-apps/common-look-and-feel.md

 {% hint style="warning" %} Attaching custom CSS properties through "Theme configurations" sets them on the global scope - the `body` of the light DOM (https://github.com/Starcounter/Blending/issues/232).
 Providing custom CSS properties values in custom compositions attaches them in shadow DOM to the scope that you choose. {% endhint %}

-{% hint style="info" %} For more sophisticated themeing we would love to use native [CSS shadow parts and themes](https://meowni.ca/posts/part-theme-explainer/).
+{% hint style="info" %} For more sophisticated theming we would love to use native [CSS shadow parts and themes](https://meowni.ca/posts/part-theme-explainer/).
 Unfortunately, it's not supported yet by any browser. {% endhint %}

 ### Extend or replace the theme with HTML, CSS and JavaScript